 A Federal Reserve that is insulated from short-term political pressures but accountable to public concerns is more likely to pursue policies that align with its congressional mandate to promote stable prices, full employment, and moderate long-term interest rates.

-• An independent central bank can more credibly commit to policies that promote price stability and maximum employment in the long run.
+• A central bank with independence in the conduct of monetary policy can more credibly commit to promoting price stability and maximum employment in the long run.

 • Elected officials face political incentives to favor accommodative monetary policies that promote short-run gains in output and employment and reduce the real value of government debt.
 But these policies pose long-run inflationary risks.

-• Recent actions by the Fed have blurred the line between monetary policy and credit policy, which puts the Fed's independence at risk.
+• Recent actions by the Fed have blurred the line between monetary policy and credit policy, putting the Fed's monetary policy independence at risk.
 Additionally, unsustainable fiscal debt could precipitate a crisis that overwhelms the Fed's commitment to maintain low and stable inflation.

 • The Federal Reserve System is decentralized by design but accountable to Congress.
 This mix of independence and accountability has been beneficial to both the public and the economy.